meedan/popupnewsroom/README.md

 ## Handling Forms

 Netlify comes with built-in form handling.
 Popup.news uses this functionality to capture the form data and posts a notification to Slack.
 See [Netlify Forms](https://www.netlify.com/docs/form-handling/) to learn more.

+The form's markup has to be hard-coded in a jekyll template file with a form tag defined per Netlify's documentation.

+For example, the contact form's html is in [contact_form.html](https://github.com/meedan/popupnewsroom/blob/master/_includes/contact_form.html) and this file is included based on the form type specified in Contentful.
+The condition is set in [module_form.html](https://github.com/meedan/popupnewsroom/blob/master/_includes/module_form.html).

+Now to add a new form:

+1. Modify the Content Model of `[Form](https://app.contentful.com/spaces/a1gidpdiipum/content_types/form/fields)` by adding another type in the validations tab where it says _Accept only specified values_.
+You will only see one existing type `Contact`.

+2. Create a new form markup in a file as done in [contact_form.html](https://github.com/meedan/popupnewsroom/blob/master/_includes/contact_form.html).
+Netlify uses the form `name` attribute to group the submissions in its web app.
+See the submissions [here](https://app.netlify.com/sites/popupnewsroom/forms).

+3. Now modify the condition in `[module_form.html](https://github.com/meedan/popupnewsroom/blob/master/_includes/module_form.html)` to include the new form file based on the form type you defined in the first step.